 Finally, it’s important for your Workday Security administrator to have the ability to push back on security requests.
 If someone in the company makes a security change or request, review it and challenge it, if needed.
 Far too often, we’ve seen admins get in the habit of automatically approving every request that comes in.

-Properly optimizing your Workday Security configuration is critical when it comes to ensuring your data isn’t compromised or misused.
+Properly optimizing your Workday Security configuration is critical to ensure your data isn’t compromised or misused.
 And, when it comes to rule breakers, our experienced team of Workday consultants can help you avoid risk and ensure top-notch protection through security groups, domain security, and implementing business process best practices.

 How Can We Help?